 Quick Answer: The 7 Best Hydration Packs For 2017

 - CamelBak Marathoner Vest

 - Platypus Siouxon Women’s Hydration Pack

-So now that we have that out of way, lets take a quick look at the hydration packs, full reviews and our buying guide is below.
+So now that we have that out of way, lets take a quick look at the hydration backpacks, full reviews and our buying guide is below.

 Best Hydration Packs

-This is an excellent solution for runners looking to acquire a balanced, refined, and streamlined hydration pack made specifically for long distance runs.
+This Camelback water pack is an excellent solution for runners looking to acquire a balanced, refined and streamlined running hydration pack made specifically for long distance runs.

 The harness system is highly adjustable, features tons of easy access front pockets for getting to your nutrition without stopping, and overall shows a low profile.

 On the front, you’ll find space for two extra water bottles, energy gels, and a phone pocket.